Be a Presentation Virtuoso with Deliberate Practice

 Outline your presentation by listing 3-5 key takeaways

-Another way you can help the audience digest the information is by outlining key takeaways before tackling them one by one.
-Give the audience a chance to learn the scope of your presentation by listing the major points you’re going to make.
+Another way you can help the audience digest the information is by outlining key takeaways before tackling them individually.
+Give the audience a chance to learn the scope of your presentation by listing the major points you will make.
 After you list down your key takeaways, you can tackle them one by one with a more in-depth discussion.

-To keep your presentation in the right track, Gallo also suggests to make sure you limit yourself to only 3-5 points.
+Gallo also suggests that to keep your presentation on the right track, you limit yourself to only 3-5 points.
 Tackling too much in a single pitch can derail your discussion.
 Remember to keep your presentation concise.
 Intel CEO Brian Krzanich does this successfully by listing down his major points at the start of his presentation.
 Watch his keynote here and make your own observations.

 There’s more you can do to make sure your pitch becomes memorable.
 Just like Intel’s Krzanich did in his keynote, you can take your discussion to life by incorporating a demo to your presentation.
 As Gallo puts it,